SergeyMi37/appmsw-telestat/README.md

 The list of commands and content is expanding.
 It is enough to create your own class similar to `appmsw.telestat.API.commands` And a method `GetCommands` For a list of commands and `GetAlerts` To get content on them.

 Teams and content can be differentiated between users by groups.
+This solution has been configured and tested in `Long polling` mode.
+But it can be configured in `Webhook` mode too.
+SSL configuration is created automatically.